-Whenever you’re looking at what you’re doing with your life, it’s important to take a step back, look at the big picture and identify what you want.
+Whenever you’re asking “What am I doing with my life?”, it’s important to take a step back, look at the big picture, and identify what you want.
 Frankly, if you don’t know what you want, how do you expect to get it?

 This seems simple, yet it’s often quite hard to address.
 When I ask this question, people often tell me what they don’t want or what’s not working.
-They’ve gotten into the habit of making decisions based on what’s best for their career, family or others… and forget to think about what they want for themselves.
+They’ve gotten into the habit of making decisions based on what’s best for their career, friends and family, or others and forget to think about what they want for themselves.